ardok/ardok.github.io/sudoku/README.md

 * Setting to enable validation as you type.
 * Pass in `mode=god` as url param to view `Cheat Fill` button.

-What needs to be added / improved?
+Wishlist (what needs to be added / improved?)
 ---
 * Seems like `validate` method can be improved to run faster.
 * Make the validation check for individual check faster so that the "as you type validation" method will work faster.